Richard Williams (tennis coach): Tennis coaching

 Serena won the US Open in 1999 and Venus beat Lindsay Davenport to win the 2000 Wimbledon title.
-After that victory, Richard shouted "Straight Outta Compton!", in reference to a song by N.W.A based in Compton, California, the same area in Los Angeles where the family once resided.
+After that victory, Richard shouted "Straight Outta Compton!", in reference to a song by N.W.A based in Compton, the same area in Los Angeles where the family once resided.
 He jumped over the NBC broadcasting booth, catching Chris Evert by surprise and performing a triumphant dance.
 Evert said that the broadcasters "thought the roof was coming down".

 Personal life

-Born in Shreveport, Louisiana to a family of sharecroppers, Richard Williams had childhood experiences with racism.
+Born in Shreveport, Louisiana, to a family of sharecroppers, Richard Williams had childhood experiences with racism.
 He has been open about his difficult childhood and experiences with racism and has credited his faith as a source of strength throughout each season of his life.
-Williams has been married three times and has nine children.
+He had nine children, including Venus and Serena.

-Prior to meeting his future wife Oracene Price in 1970s, Williams moved to Saginaw, Michigan then California, and met his first wife Betty Johnson.
-Johnson and Williams married in 1965 and had five children, three sons and two daughters: Sabrina, Richard III, Ronner, Reluss, and Reneeka, who were raised alongside Betty's other daughter, Katrina.
+Prior to meeting his future wife Oracene Price in the 1970s, Williams moved to Saginaw, Michigan, then California, and met his first wife Betty Johnson.
+Johnson and Williams married in 1965 and had five children who were raised alongside Betty's other daughter.
 Williams and Johnson divorced in 1973.

 In 1979, he met Oracene "Brandy" Price, who had three daughters from a previous relationship in California, and they married in 1980.
-They have two daughters together, Venus and Serena, both of whom went on to become tennis champions.
-They married in 1980 and had two daughters, Venus (born June 17, 1980) and Serena (born September 26, 1981).
+They had two daughters, Venus (born June 17, 1980) and Serena (born September 26, 1981), both of whom would become tennis champions.
 The family resided in Compton, California.
-Richard and Oracene divorced in 2002.
+Williams and Oracene divorced in 2002.

-Richard then met grocery store owner Lakeisha Juanita Graham, and they married in 2010.
+Williams then met ex-stripper Lakeisha Juanita Graham, and they married in 2010.
 They have a son.
-They divorced in 2017.
+They separated in 2017, with divorce proceedings being terminated in 2024 after he failed to show up to court.
+Williams wants to end the marriage but has not been able to complete the legal procedures.

-Williams has a son, Chavoita, from a relationship outside his marriages.
+Williams also has a son from a relationship outside his marriages.

-In most recent years, Williams has accomplished much and overcome health struggles.
-He authored two books: "Black and White: The Way I See It," a memoir published in 2014, and "Richard Williams: Tennis and Race in the United States," a study of race and tennis that was published in 2020.
+He authored two books: Black and White: The Way I See It, a memoir published in 2014, and Richard Williams: Tennis and Race in the United States, a study of race and tennis that was published in 2020.
 He has also been the subject of several documentaries and has been featured in various media outlets.
 However, in July 2016, Williams suffered a stroke.
-At the time his then-wife, Lakeisha Williams, stated that his condition was stable.
+At the time his third wife, Lakeisha Williams, stated that his condition was stable.
 In 2022, Williams was reported to have had two strokes.